mikolololoay/filmonator-zio/README.md

 Filmonator is a side project created with the sole purpose of becoming a better Scala developer and a better developer in general.
 In the future I would like to implement the same application with other technologies and languages to have a straightforward comparison of code readability, performance and of how much pleasure I had when using them.

+May this project also serve as another publicly available example of a full-stack Scala 3 application.
+They are scarce and it's always good to have them for reference.

 Why a cinema management system?
 Well, movies are the best form of art and my another big passion along with programming, so I combine them whenever I can.

 ### Stack